isovector/certainty-by-construction/src/book/5-modarith.lagda.md

   open ℕ/nℕ n
 ```

-We'll still need propositional equality for a few things, but the setoid
+We'll still need propositional equality for a few things, but the preorder
-infrastructure is meant to be a mostly drop-in replacement for propositional
+reasoning infrastructure is meant to be a mostly drop-in replacement for
-equality, and so we will import it qualified:
+propositional equality.

+-- TODO(sandy): sloppy; needs some reordering

-Let's prove two more fact "by hand", the fact that $0 = n (\text{mod} n)$:
+Let's prove two more fact "by hand", the fact that $0 = n\text{ (mod
+}n\text{)}$:

 ```agda
   import Relation.Binary.PropositionalEquality as PropEq